 You don’t need (or probably want) me to remind you that Easter is quickly approaching.
 But it is.
 As you’re fine-tuning your plans, I want to offer a few ideas for how you can make sure your work ends up benefiting the most people possible.

-- Remember the difference in mood.
+Remember the difference in mood.
 Good Friday is somber and Easter Sunday is joyous.
 It’s death and resurrection.
 Something feels out of place when Sunday morning is a downer or vice versa.
-Remember people’s expectations.
+Be mindful of people’s expectations.
 They remember Easter morning as uplifting.
 It’s likely why visitors who haven’t been to church in awhile will come through your front door on Easter.

 Share your Easter plans.
 If you want people in your congregation to invite their friends, give some examples of what the Easter experience will be like at your church.
 Leaving the congregation completely in the dark creates a barrier.
 No one wants to invite their friends to a service only for it to be something different than what they expected.
 Yes, you can keep part of it a surprise.
 But let people know the theme, style and anything outside of what happens on a normal Sunday.